awsdocs/amazon-workmail-administration-guide/doc_source/manage-mailboxes.md

   </s:Envelope>
 ```

 To verify the health of your push notification responder, Amazon WorkMail sends a “heartbeat” \(also called a `StatusEvent`\)\.
 The frequency with which they are sent is determined by the `StatusFrequency` parameter provided in the initial subscription request\.
 For example, if `StatusFrequency` equals 1, a `StatusEvent` is sent every 1 minute\.
 This value can range between 1 and 1440 minutes\.
-This `StatusEvent` looks like the following:
+This `StatusEvent` looks like the following\.

 ```
 <?xml version="1.0 (http://www.w3.org/TR/REC-xml/)" encoding="utf-8"?>